Beetron/beetron.github.io/_posts/2022-10-23-gamelongevity.md

 If no copies of a game exist, and no one remembers the rules, then we can say the game is truly dead.
 However one caveat is that whilst some games may die, they evolve into new forms over time and the influence of those original design ideas continue forward.

-For example, Chess's ancestor come from a game called chaturaṅga which we don't know the exact rules for.
+For example, Chess's ancestor comes from a game called chaturaṅga which we don't know the exact rules for.
 Chaturaṅga could be considered dead, but its descendants live on.

 **Chaturaṅga**